-Although we don’t know if fashion designer was first to invent it as both claimed to, we do know the most iconic two-piece swimsuit in history was first unveiled on July 5, 1946, at the Piscine Molitor swimming pool in Paris.
+Although we don’t know which fashion designer was first to invent it, we do know the most iconic two-piece swimsuit in history was first unveiled on July 5, 1946, at the Piscine Molitor swimming pool in Paris.

 Worn by 19-year-old showgirl Micheline Bernardini, French automobile engineer and clothing designer Louis Réard called his swimsuit the “bikini” after an atomic test by the United States that was held off the Bikini Atoll in the Pacific Ocean earlier that week.
 In a similar atom-inspired vein, French fashion designer Heim called his skimpy suit the “atome” (as in as small as the particle).
 Sadly for him, that name didn’t blow up in quite the same way that Réard’s did.

 But, Réard’s 30-square-inches-of-cloth suit was not an immediate hit.

 Called “four triangles of nothing” by some newspapers at the time, the bikini was banned on some beaches including Spain, Italy, and Portugal, and was prohibited from being used in Hollywood films thanks to the United States Motion Picture Production Code which did not allow for the display of navels.

 Viewed as indecent by many, a 1957 issue of Modern Girl wrote: “It is hardly necessary to waste words over the so-called bikini since it is inconceivable that any girl with tact and decency would ever wear such a thing.”